Designers used e-scooters tossed in rivers to make furniture, proving junk can find purpose

 After a quick rinse, the team dismantled each scooter (with more than 50 rusty screws, Svensson says even that was a challenge) and started looking for inspiration in each component.
 “We tried to stay true to the shapes of the scooters,” says Oskar Olsson, who designed many of the desk lamps.
 “Some even have dents and scratches, and they tell a story about the life it had before.”

 The designers used 3D-printed pieces to connect some components together but mostly they tried to reuse scooter parts.
-For the desk lamp, Ollson used the hubcap as the base, and a handlebar for the neck and the head.
+For the desk lamp, Olsson used the hubcap as the base, and a handlebar for the neck and the head.
 For the floor lamp, Jingbei Zheng used a dead battery—the scooter’s heaviest part—to weigh the lamp down.
-And for the chair, Peder Nillson used an amalgamation of seven scooters: the legs are made from two Bolt handlebars and two Tier handlebars; the seat and backseat are made from several scooter decks.
+And for the chair, Peder Nilsson used an amalgamation of seven scooters: the legs are made from two Bolt handlebars and two Tier handlebars; the seat and backseat are made from several scooter decks.
 The entire thing is pieced together using connector pieces from Voi scooters.
 “It’s a whole puzzle,” says Nilsson.

 The studio is selling each piece on its website (prices range from $200 to about $800, and the divers get a cut, as well).
 It may be tough to scale up an operation that requires so many puzzle pieces and so much labor, but the collection is a welcome reminder that, with a little bit of ingenuity, dead scooters can be repurposed into something useful.
 “We wanted to show that you can actually do something with waste,” says Svensson.
 “It doesn’t need to go to the dump.”